bimdata/documentation-old/doc_sphinx/tutorials/4_api_onboarding.rst

 BIMData API follows this general principles:

 * All API access is over HTTPS
-* All data is sent and received as JSON
+* All non-binary data is sent and received as JSON
 * Errors are sent using standard HTTP response codes (400, 404, 403)
 * Actions are indicated by HTTP verbs: GET, POST, PUT, PATCH, DELETE
 * All authentication is possible via OAuth2 bearer tokens